kargarisaac/llm-projects-hub/5-multi_agent_customer_support_automation/README.md

-# Customer Support Response Generator

-This project uses a multi-agent system to generate a support response based on a given customer inquiry.
-The system consists of two agents: a Senior Support Representative and a Support Quality Assurance Specialist.
-Each agent performs a specific task to collaboratively produce a comprehensive and helpful support response.
-The project also includes a Streamlit UI for user interaction.

-## Features
-- **Multi-Agent System**: Utilizes two agents with distinct roles to generate and review support responses.
-- **Streamlit UI**: Allows users to input customer details, inquiry, verbosity level, and memory option, and view the generated response.
-- **Customizable Verbosity**: Users can select the level of detail for the logs.
-- **Memory Option**: Users can enable or disable memory for the crew.

-## Installation
+### Blog Post: Elevating Customer Support with AI: A Multi-Agent System Approach

+#### Introduction

+In an era where customer satisfaction is paramount, providing timely and accurate support can significantly impact a company's success.
+Leveraging artificial intelligence (AI) to enhance customer support processes can ensure that customers receive the best possible assistance.
+In this blog post, we'll explore how to build a multi-agent system using AI tools to generate detailed and helpful customer support responses.
+We'll walk through the problem definition, the tools used, our approach, the solution, and how to get the code running on your machine.

+#### Problem Definition

+Customer support teams often face the challenge of providing comprehensive and accurate responses to a wide array of inquiries.
+This process can be time-consuming and prone to inconsistencies, especially when dealing with complex queries.
+The challenge is to automate this process while maintaining a high level of accuracy and friendliness in the responses.

+#### Tools

+To address this challenge, we utilize several advanced tools and technologies:
+- **Streamlit**: For building the user interface.
+- **CrewAI**: A multi-agent system framework for task delegation and coordination.
+- **OpenAI API**: For generating natural language responses.
+- **CrewAI Tools**: Including SerperDevTool and ScrapeWebsiteTool.

+#### Approach

+Our approach involves creating a multi-agent system with distinct roles:
+- **Support Agent**: Focused on providing detailed and accurate responses to customer inquiries.
+- **Support Quality Assurance Agent**: Responsible for reviewing and ensuring the quality of the responses.

+Each agent is tasked with specific goals and equipped with relevant tools to perform their tasks.
+The system uses a combination of web scraping and natural language processing to gather and process information.

+#### Solution

+The solution involves the following key steps:
+1. **Agent and Task Initialization**: We initialize agents and define their roles and tasks.
+2. **Tool Integration**: We integrate various tools to assist agents in performing their tasks effectively.
+3. **Crew Execution**: We run the multi-agent system with given inputs to generate a comprehensive and helpful customer support response.

+Here's a brief overview of the code structure:

+1. **Environment Setup**: Load environment variables and configure settings.
+2. **Agent Creation**: Create agents with specific roles, goals, and backstories.
+3. **Task Creation**: Define tasks for each agent and assign relevant tools.
+4. **Crew Initialization**: Create a crew with the agents and tasks.
+5. **Execution Function**: Run the crew to generate the customer support response.

+#### How to Run the Code

+Follow these steps to set up and run the code on your machine:

-1. **Clone the repository**:
+1. **Clone the Repository**:
    ```bash
    git clone https://github.com/kargarisaac/llm-projects-hub.git
    cd 5-multi_agent_customer_support_automation
    ```

-2. **Create and activate a virtual environment**:
+2. **Create and Activate a Virtual Environment**:
    ```bash
    python -m venv venv
    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
    ```

-3. **Install the required packages**:
+3. **Install the Required Packages**:
    ```bash
    pip install -r requirements.txt
    ```

-4. **Set up environment variables**:
+4. **Set Up Environment Variables**:
    - Create a `.env` file in the root directory of the project.
    - Add your OpenAI API key to the `.env` file:
      ```
      OPENAI_API_KEY=your_openai_api_key
      ```

-## Usage

-1. **Run the Streamlit app**:
+5. **Run the Streamlit App**:
    ```bash
    streamlit run app.py
    ```

-2. **Interact with the UI**:
+6. **Interact with the UI**:
    - Enter the customer's name.
    - Enter the contact person's name.
    - Enter the customer's inquiry.